Vyzarix/huggy-gomboc/README.md

 The goal is to build a little robot companion that can react to touch, presence and later voice with light, sound, movement and simple personality states.

-## Magyar leírás

-A Huggy Gombóc / Ölelő Gombóc célja egy kicsi companion robot építése, amely érintésre, közelségre és később hangra reagál fénnyel, mozgással, hanggal és egyszerű személyiségállapotokkal.

-A projekt hosszú távon nem csak egy egyszerű robotautó vagy Arduino-kísérlet, hanem egy többéves mérnöki tanulási projekt:
+The project is not just a simple robot car or Arduino experiment in the long run, but a multi-year engineering learning project:

-* robotika
+* robotics
-* mikrokontrolleres vezérlés
+* microcontroller control
-* szenzorok
+* sensors
-* LED-effektek
+* LED effects
-* szervómozgás
+* servo motion
-* energiaellátás
+* power supply
-* később AI, hang, memória és személyiség
-* még később humanoid test és ember-robot interakció
+* later AI, voice, memory and personality
+* even later humanoid body and human-robot interaction

 ## Core Principle